Oluwatosin347/DSA-PROJECT-DOCUMENTATION/README.md

 15. 4. **Final Task: Dashboard Creation**
 Using your cleaned dataset and pivot outputs, build an Excel dashboard.
 Unleash your Creativity

+Tools to use
+.**MS Excel**
+For Data collection, cleaning and building an excel dashboard.